joneubank/code-art-demo-curl/README.md

 > Warning: The image generation algorithm is not fast, it can take several seconds to render every line.

-This will increase the resolution of the lines (and the drawing time) by approximately 25x.
+This will increase the resolution of the lines (and the drawing time) by approximately 20x.
 The best way to use this is to preview images with this disabled, then enable it to get a high res render for saving.

 #### Color System

-> Note: This has three values but due to the WIP nature of artistic coding, some of the settings may not work as intended.

 Set this to `palette` to use a random palette, otherwise the image is in monochrome.